Killing of Leneal Frazier: Theft suspects

 The suspects Cummings was pursuing were not involved in the July 6, 2021, crash and fled the scene.
 In September 2022, one of the suspects was publicly identified and charged with two felony counts of vehicle theft, one charge of fleeing police resulting in death, and four counts of robbery.
 The suspect was apprehended in January 2023 and held at a Hennepin County jail on a $1 million bond.
 In charging documents, prosecutors alleged that the suspect, a 20-year-old man, had stolen the Kia vehicle from a woman at the Target store on East Lake Street three days before the fatal crash and that he was responsible for a string of four business robberies leading up to the police chase.
 Days before the trial was to begin, prosecutors with Hennepin County Attorney's Office dismissed the vehicle theft and fleeing police charges, but the suspect received a five-year prison sentence related to other illegal gun possession and robbery charges.
 The suspect's accomplice faced charges for vehicle theft and robbery, but had a plea deal rejected by a Hennepin County judge in late 2023.

 Civil suit

 The Frazier family sought legal representation from attorneys Jeff Storms and Benjamin Crump.
-Storms said they would file a civil suit, but hoped the city would settle out of court.
+Storms said they would file a civil suit, but hoped the city would settle out of court, which it did in 2025 when the city council approved a $475,000 settlement with Frazier’s family.